needmorecowbell/Hamburglar/README.md

 ## Operation

+`python3 hamburglar.py -w -v -h path`

+**Directory Traversal**

+- `python3 hamburglar.py ~/Directory/`
+    - This will recursively scan for files in the given directory, then analyzes each file for a variety of findings using regex filters

+**Single File Analysis**

-`python3 hamburglar.py /path/directory/` or `python3 hamburglar.py /path/file.txt`
+- `python3 hamburglar.py ~/Directory/file.txt`

-This will recursively scan for files, then analyzes each file for a variety of findings using regex filters
+    - This will recursively scan for files in the given directory, then analyzes each file for a variety of findings using regex filters

+**Web Request Mode**

+- `python3 hamburglar.py -w https://google.com`
+    - Adding a `-w` to hamburgler.py tells the script to handle the path as a url.
+    - Currently this does not spider the page, it just analyzes the requested html content

 **Tips**

-- You can use this script as a webpage scraper with something like this:
- `wget https://www.google.com/ -O page ; python3 hamburglar.py page; rm page;`
+- Adding `-v` will set the script into verbose mode, and `-h` will show details of available arguments

 ## Settings